grchld/rftg-scorer/README.md

 * Add support for the second and third expansion packs, goal statuses, prestige.

-* Redraw/redesign this ugly interface
+* Redraw/redesign this ugly interface.